ph7klw76/InverseDesignMRTADF/README.md

 - **sTDA does not provide SOC:** sTDA descriptors are excited-state correlates, not SOC matrix elements.
 - **Overlap descriptors are heuristic:** Molden parsing uses coefficient-condensed proxies without an AO overlap matrix.
 - **Synthetic accessibility is local and heuristic:** the implemented score is corpus-relative and not a canonical SAscore.
-- **Descriptor provenance must be complete for strict publication runs:** missing manifests require either regeneration or an explicit legacy bypass.
 - **Some helper scripts are environment-specific:** SLURM scripts assume a particular cluster module/conda setup; the PowerShell script contains local Windows paths.
-- **The uploaded folder-level sTDA SLURM helper needs patching:** it omits parser arguments required by the uploaded parser.
-- **Deep generative models are not active:** older deep generative functionality is documented as removed and should not be cited as implemented in v21.

 ---

 ## Acknowledgments